samvabya/retune/README.md

 ## Features

-- Play (almost) any song from Jio Saavn
+- Play (almost) any song from Saavn API
 - Background playback
 - Search for songs
 - Checkout your favorite artists